APPLIED VETERINARY NURSING PRACTICE B

 Subject year levelYear Level 2 - UG

-Prerequisites VET1VNA, and must be enrolled in the Bachelor of Veterinary Nursing (SBVN) and have passed VET1VNA.
+Prerequisites Must be admitted in the Bachelor of Veterinary Nursing (SBVN) and have passed VET1VNA.

 |Resource Type||Title||Resource Requirement||Author and Year||Publisher|

 |Readings||Aspinall's complete textbook of veterinary nursing, 3rd edn||Prescribed||Ackerman, N (Ed) 2016||Elsevier|

 |Readings||BSAVA textbook of veterinary nursing, 5th edn||Prescribed||Turner, L, Cooper, B & Mullineaux, E (Eds) 2011||British Small Animal Veterinary Association|

 01. Integrate the science, specialized knowledge and practical skills to undertake a range of veterinary nursing roles

 - Prior to attending workshops, students undertake readings and watch a range of veterinary nursing skill videos.
 In their workshops they then have the opportunity to practice these skills.
 Students are encouraged to discuss with their peers and tutors how underpinning knowledge helps to explain why the skills are undertaken in a given sequence.

 02. Create and implement, under veterinary team supervision, animal nursing care plans to maximise potential animal welfare outcomes

 - Students identify a patient case of interest, and create and implement a nursing care plan for that patient.
 Veterinary team staff members supervise the student, to ensure that the plan is sound, and that the implementation is appropriate.

 03. Evaluate the nutritional requirements of a range of animals with a variety of clinical conditions